devlucaspro/devfrontchallenges/README.md

 # devfrontchallenges - Front End Challenges
-An application that helps you to build new projects and with many ideas
+EN: An application that helps you to build new projects and with many ideas.

+PT-BR: Uma aplicação que ajuda e oferece projetos e desafios para Desenvolvedores iniciantes.

 ## Overview 👋